It is advisable to come on weekdays if possible to avoid crowding.

-The tour takes about 2-3 hours.
+The tour takes about 2.30 hours.
 Of course, you can stay longer in the exhibition if it is your desire.
-Just remember rooms will close at 21.30.
+Just remember rooms closing time.

 Both the tour and audio guide have been developed by a multidisciplinary team of experts so every visitor can make the most of their visit to the Auschwitz exhibition and fully understand the facts it introduces.
 In fact, many of our visitors are secondary education students, who have in their history syllabus information on World War II.

 Although the history of Auschwitz is challenging, we have developed this exhibition not only with profound respect for the victims, but also for our visitors.
 Care has been taken to ensure that there are no gratuitous depictions of violence.
 Every effort has been made to consider the emotional impact this story can have on our visitors, so that they can safely explore this